DonNamTran/CPSC4160-BeginnerGame/README.md

 # CPSC4160-BeginnerGame
 Basic game engine creation to understand the Model-View-Controller design archetype.

-# Program Verions
+# Program Versions
 OS Version: Windows 10
 Python Version: 3.8.10
 Pygame Version: 2.2.0

 # Motivation
 We wanted to create a simple game for our first assignment.
 This type of game gives us the fundamentals of game-engine development.
 We were able to implement simple physics with the ball, have an AI opponenet, and have a moveable player character.